 Finally I can open up and talk about my problems that have been bothering me for a long time, but I didn't know how to deal with or how to talk about it with other people.
 And it feels nice to know it is not shameful to have these problems and it doesn't mean I am not good enough.— PhD Support Group participant

-Queen Mary’s Advice and Counselling Service and the Researcher Development team will offer Support Groups for PhD students for a third year in 2020-21.
+Queen Mary’s Advice and Counselling Service and the Researcher Development team will offer Support Groups for PhD students for a fourth year in 2021-22.
 The groups aim to provide a safe, confidential space in which PhD students support each other with personal, emotional and relationship issues that are holding them back.

 Through sharing with others who have similar experiences you can gain a clearer perspective and identify more effective ways of managing the tension between personal and emotional issues and academic demands.

 Some themes that could be explored in the Support Group are, among others: isolation, finding it hard to maintain confidence or motivation, worries about career prospects, the relationship with supervisors and how stress, anxiety or other worries can affect research progress.

 The groups are facilitated by Ben Priest, Counsellor at the Advice and Counselling Service, and Dr Fryni Panayidou, Researcher Development Adviser for Postgraduate Research Students.